coderecode-com/Youtube_Videos/README.md

 - Video - <https://youtu.be/4UMh9Z7DPsw>
 - Code - [custom_plate_search](custom_plate_search)

-## Practical Example of POST requiests
+## Practical Example of POST requests

 Practical example where POST requests are used to submit a search form and for pagination.